Gabrielle Tan (centre) with her siblings who are also former GIS students.

 What is the best part of studying in GIS?

 For me, the best part of studying in GIS is the comfortable yet challenging classroom environment we are put in.
-There are always extension activities to stretch you out of your comfort zone while on the other hand, the support from teachers and friends alike is awesome.
-Revision & support sessions are regularly available so there really is not much to worry about and lots of time to learn.
+There are always activities to stretch you out of your comfort zone while on the other hand, the support from teachers and friends alike is awesome.
+Revision and support sessions are regularly available so there really is not much to worry about and lots of time to learn.